emthm/CHOICE/README.md

 # CHOICE - CHalmers nOIse CodE
 An aircraft noise prediction framework based on empirical and semi-empirical methods found in public literature.
 The code is able to predict the noise at the source (aircraft) and at the certification points on the ground (so far for 2D propagation only).

+If you use this framework in your work, we would kindly ask you to help us by citing CHOICE.
+Please use the following paper where CHOICE is described in detail and validated against noise measurements:
+>Thoma, E. M., Grönstedt, T., Otero, E., and Zhao, X., "Assessment of an Open-Source Aircraft Noise Prediction Model Using Approach Phase Measurements", Journal of Aircraft, 2023, https://doi.org/10.2514/1.C037332

 -------------------------------------------------------------------------------